top of page

 Search

 When these archetypes are conscious and balanced, they support clarity, purpose, vitality, and connection.
-When they are unconscious or wounded, they manifest as passivity, aggression, manipulation, or emotional shutdown.
+However, when they are unconscious or wounded, they manifest as passivity, aggression, manipulation, or emotional shutdown.
+This work is not about becoming “more masculine,” but about becoming more whole.

 The King Archetype: Inner Order and Benevolent Authority

 A mature King creates inner stability.
-A wounded King appears as either the Tyrant (controlling, rigid, inflated) or the Weakling (collapsed, indecisive, disconnected).
+In contrast, a wounded King may appear as either the Tyrant (controlling, rigid, inflated) or the Weakling (collapsed, indecisive, disconnected).
+Developing the King archetype involves:

 • Clarifying values and long-term vision